 Northern Passages and Glacier Bay

-The highlights of this small ship cruise with UnCruise Adventures include: • View Margerie and Grand Pacific Glaciers • A park ranger joins you on board for a day Glacier Bay National Park • Whale watching in Icy Strait and Lynn Canal or Chatham Strait • Wildlife searches - bears, sea otters, harbor seals, sea lions, Dall's porpoises • South Marble Island - a bird and sea lion haulout • Beachcomb along intertidal zones • Hike, and bushwhack in the Tongass National Forest • Kayak, paddle board, and skiff in glacial fjords
+Highlights Include: • View Margerie and Grand Pacific Glaciers • A park ranger joins you on board for a day in Glacier Bay National Park • Whale watching in Icy Strait and Lynn Canal or Chatham Strait • Wildlife searches - bears, sea otters, harbor seals, sea lions, and Dall's porpoises • South Marble Island - a bird and sea lion haulout • Beachcomb along intertidal zones • Hike and bushwhack in the Tongass National Forest • Kayak, paddle board, and skiff in glacial fjords

-Day 1: Juneau, Alaska - Embarkation (D) There's nothing like a hearty greeting from your crew and some bon voyage bubbly.
+Day 1: Juneau There's nothing like a hearty greeting from your crew and some bon voyage bubbly.
 With all souls settled in on board, you're underway.
 From the bow, Southeast Alaska welcomes you with Coast Mountain views.

-Day 8: Sitka - Disembark (B) Cruise into Sitka this morning over breakfast.
+Day 8: Sitka Cruise into Sitka this morning over breakfast.
 Farewell new friends!
 Disembark and transfer to the airport.